achchhelalMaddheshiya/mailchimpsync/README.md

 ## Notes

--   Real-time sync works only for new contacts added through Mailchimp forms.
+-   Real-time sync works only for new contacts added in Mailchimp.
--   Historical sync fetches all contacts from your Mailchimp audience.
+-   Historical sync fetches all existing contacts from your Mailchimp audience.
 -   All sync operations run asynchronously via Laravel Queues.